 Driving To Krka National Park

-Self-driving to Krka National Park allows for the most freedom in planning your day trip to Krka Waterfalls.
-Get driving directions on Google Maps to the Skradin Krka ticket office.
-If you need to hire a car, read our tips for cheap car rentals and then begin searching for deals!
+Self-driving allows for the most freedom for your day trip to Krka Waterfalls.
+If you need to rent a car in Croatia, read our tips for cheap rentals and then begin searching for deals!

 Public Transportation or Krka Tours

-Visitors can travel to Krka Park on a day trip on their own.
-Public transportation is available from many nearby cities, making for an easy day trip from Zadar, Sibenik and Split.
-However, there are numerous organized Krka tours that include a knowledgeable guide and the opportunity to meet fellow travelers.
-Below we detail the options and information for DIY Krka trips with public transport and top-rated Krka tours from popular destinations in Croatia.
+You can also travel to Krka Park on a day trip on your own.
+Public transport is available from many nearby cities, making for an easy Day Trip from Zadar, Sibenik and Split.

-When we decided to travel from Zadar to Krka waterfalls, we debated between taking the Zadar-Krka bus or joining a tour from Zadar to Krka National Park.
+When we decided to travel from Zadar to Krka Waterfalls, we debated between taking the bus or joining a tour.
 While a Krka tour from Zadar would have been the easiest option, it didn’t fit into our budget at the time.
-Planning our own day trip from Zadar to Krka, however, was slightly trying as we struggled to find accurate information.

-Pro Tip: If you’d like to visit more nature parks in Croatia, there is another national park near Zadar: Kornati Islands.
+Pro Tip: If you’d like to visit more nature parks in Croatia, the Kornati Islands are another sensational spot near Zadar.

 Split to Krka National Park

-Public Transport from Split to Krka: To plan your own Split to Krka day trip via public transportation, check Split-Krka bus timetables on BusCroatia, and again, we recommend confirming times at the bus station.
+To plan your own Split to Krka day trip via public transportation, check Split-Krka bus timetables, and again, we recommend confirming times at the bus station.

-{Before you visit Split, be sure to read our Split Sightseeing Guide and 3-Day Split Itinerary}
+Read our Split Sightseeing Guide and 3-Day Split Itinerary

 Dubrovnik to Krka National Park

-Dubrovnik to Krka NP Private Guide: It is best to book a private guide for the trip from Dubrovnik to Krka if not self-driving.
-It will take about 3.5 hours each way.
-Communicate in advance with the tour guide so that you can set your expectations from your Dubrovnik day trip.
+It is best to book a private guide if that’s your only option to see the waterfalls.
+The drive will take about 3.5 hours each way.
+Communicate in advance with the tour guide so that you can set expectations for your Dubrovnik Day Trip.

-{Also check out our guide to Dubrovnik Sights}
+See our complete guide to Top Dubrovnik Sights

 Sibenik to Krka National Park